paritytech/substrate/srml/contract/COMPLEXITY.md

 Instantiation of a sandbox module consists of the following steps:

-1. Loading wasm module in the in-memory representation,
+1. Loading the wasm module in the in-memory representation,
 2. Performing validation of wasm code,
 3. Setting up the environment which will be used to instantiate a module,
 4. Run instantiation process, which includes (but not limited to):
     1. Allocation of memory requested by the instance,
     2. Copying static data from the module to newly allocated memory,
     3. Executing `start` function.

 **Note** that `start` function can be viewed as a normal function and can do anything that normal function can do, including allocation of more memory or calling the environment.
 The complexity of running `start` function should be considered separately.

 In order to start the process of instantiation, the supervisor should provide the wasm module code being instantiated and the environment definition (a set of functions, memories (and maybe globals and tables in the future) available for import by the guest module) for that module.
 While the environment definition typically is of the constant size (unless mechanisms like dynamic linking are used), the size of wasm is not.

-The allocation and computational complexity of loading wasm module depends on the underlying wasm VM being used.
+The allocation and computational complexity of loading wasm module depend on the underlying wasm VM being used.
 For example, the size and computing time for JIT compilers can be non-linear, because of compilation.
-However, for wasmi it should be linear.
+However, for wasmi, it should be linear.
 As per validation and instantiation, in WebAssembly they are designed to be able to be performed in linear time.

 Since it is the module what requests memory, amount of allocation depends on the module code itself.
 If an untrusted code is being instantiated, it's up to the supervisor to limit the amount of memory available to allocate.

 **complexity**: Compute complexity is *typically* proportional to the size of wasm code.
-Memory complexity is *typically* proportional to the size of wasm code and the amount of memory requested by the module itself.
+Memory complexity is *typically* proportional to the size of wasm code and the amount of memory requested by the module.

 ### Preparation to invoke